meumobi/meumobi.github.io/_posts/2019-09-06-firebase-user-auth-login.md

 ```bash
 $ ionic g service auth
 ```
-Then tu user AngularFireAuth, import it and declare an insntance (afAuth) on constructor **src/app/auth.service.ts**
+Then to use AngularFireAuth, import it and declare an instance (afAuth) on constructor **src/app/auth.service.ts**
 ```js
 import { Injectable } from '@angular/core';